-This mouthpiece does not come with a ligature but to accompany the new HH Tenor we are offering a special matching POWER RING which like the mouthpiece is also Hand-Hammered and finished in a beautiful Rose Gold plate.
-The Hand-Hammered Rose Gold Tenor and POWER RING together make for one of the most stunning looking setups that we offer.
+This mouthpiece does not come with a ligature but to accompany the new HH Tenor we are offering a special matching POWER RING which, like the mouthpiece is also Hand-Hammered.
+Available in Gold or Rose Gold plate.
+The Hand-Hammered HH Tenor and POWER RING together make for one of the most stunning looking setups that we offer.

 The POWER RING features a concave inner design, which reduces the touch points on the reed, thereby maximizing reed vibration.
 There are no moving or added parts, thereby increasing the efficiency of vibration.
 The increased mass and greater wall thickness of the POWER RING Ligature, together with its more contoured shape, provides a more solid contact with the reed at the points where they touch.
 This allows the most freedom and vibration of the reed, which in turn also increases the amount of harmonics present, allowing the fullest saxophone sound containing high, mid, and low frequencies.
 The Hand-Hammering brings the same attributes to the POWER RING as it does to the mouthpiece, enhancing its ease of vibration and further increasing the harmonics and fullness of tone.